A number of options exist for transfering files to-and-fro between JHPCE and your local host. Which solution you chose

 Graphical User Interfaces for drag and drop file transfer

-If you prefer drag and drop rather than writing shell commands, then an application that presents a window for drag and drop is what you want.
+If you prefer drag and drop interface rather than using shell commands, then an application that presents a window for drag and drop is what you want.
 Depending on which OS you are using, we can recommend the following applications:

 - Apple OSX Filezilla is an outstanding application that not only provides a GUI browser for FTP, SFTP, but it also allows you to browse WebDav, Amazon S3, and OpenStack Swift file systems.
 It is free to download and install.
 We have information on setting up Filezilla for the JHPCE cluster at the bottom of our 2 Factor Authentication page.

 Aspera is a commercial product that allows file transfers that are reportedly 20 times faster than ftp.
 If you download data from the NCBI Aspera server or download/upload data from/to JHU CIDR on the Bayview campus, then you will use Aspera.
 The Aspera license does not allow us to install the client for our users.
 You must install it yourself.
 You may either download the linux client from the aspera site or else use the client that we already downloaded.
 If you prefer the latter, simply copy the installation script from here: